 Students in the technical option must take at least 4 courses from the technical area and 2 from the managerial area.
-ESW 516 and 518 are required of all students in the technical option.
+ESW 514 is required of all students in the technical option.
 Those in the managerial option must take at least 4 courses from the managerial area and 2 from the technical area; ESW 531, 533, BUS 507/580 must be included, however.
 Some of the managerial courses may be taken from the MBA program with the director's approval.
-BUS 507/580, 531, 561, and 582 are especially recommended.
+BUS 507/580, 531, and 582 are especially recommended.